 You will apply to the University centrally via an online application form.
 The University provides lots of information about how to apply on the Graduate Admissions website.

-Your application will first be considered by the relevant Faculty or Department, and if they offer you a place, your application will then be considered by a College.
 On the University's application form you can state a preferred college or can say that you have no college preference.
 If you would like Wolfson to consider your application first then you would select Wolfson as your preferred college.

 Applications to Wolfson are considered for any of the courses in which the College offers admission.
 You can find out which colleges will accept applications for your chosen course, by visiting the relevant course page.